Outside-Obstacle Representations with All Vertices on the Outer Face: Convex Outside Obstacle Representations

 \section{Convex Outside Obstacle Representations}

+In this section we introduce a sufficient condition and a necessary condition for a graph to admit a convex OOR and then use these conditions to characterize the complements of trees and cycles that admit convex OORs.

-We start with a sufficient condition.
-Suppose that we have a convex OOR~$\Gamma$ of a graph~$G$.
-Let~$\sigma$ be the clockwise circular order of the vertices of~$G$ along the convex hull.
+We start with the sufficient condition.
+Suppose that a graph~$G$ admits a convex OOR~$\Gamma$.
+Let~$\sigma$ be the clockwise cyclic order of the vertices of~$G$ along the convex hull of~$\Gamma$.
 If all neighbors of a vertex~$v$ of $G$ are consecutive in~$\sigma$, we say that $v$ has the \emph{consecutive-neighbors property}, which implies that all non-edges incident to $v$ are consecutive around $v$ and trivially intersect the outer face in the immediate vicinity of~$v$; see \cref{fig:conditions:cnp}.
+Note that this combinatorial condition is independent of the exact location of the vertices as long as they are in convex position and their clockwise order is fix.
+This yields the following result.

-\begin{lemma}[Consecutive-neighbors property] A graph $G$ admits a convex OOR with circular vertex order $\sigma$ if there is a subset $V'$ of $V(G)$ that covers all non-edges of $G$ and each vertex of $V'$ has the consecutive-neighbors property with respect to $\sigma$. \end{lemma}
+\begin{lemma}[Consecutive-neighbors property] Let $G$ be a graph, and let $\sigma$ be a cyclic order of $V(G)$.
+If there is a subset $V'$ of $V(G)$ such that \begin{itemize} \item every non-edge of $G$ is incident to a vertex in~$V'$ and \item every vertex in~$V'$ has the consecutive-neighbors property with respect to~$\sigma$, \end{itemize} then $G$ admits a convex OOR with cyclic vertex order~$\sigma$ on any set of points in convex position. \end{lemma}

+If a graph~$G$ fulfills the condition stated in the above lemma, then we say that $G$ has the \emph{consecutive-neighbors property.} Note that the consecutive-neighbors property is not a necessary condition for a graph to admit a convex OOR.
+For example, we will show that every grid graph admits a convex (even a regular) OOR (\cref{thm:grids}), but the OORs that we construct do not fulfill the consecutive-neighbors property (see, for example, vertex~$s$ in \cref{fig:grid}).

-Next, we derive a necessary condition.
+Next, we derive the necessary condition.
 For any two consecutive vertices $v$ and $v'$ in~$\sigma$ that are not adjacent in~$G$, we say that the line segment $g = \overline{vv'}$ is a \emph{gap}.
 Then the \emph{gap region} of $g$ is the inner face of $\Gamma+vv'$ incident to~$g$; see the gray region in \cref{fig:conditions:candidategap}.
 We consider the gap region to be open, but add to it the relative interior of the line segment $\overline{vv'}$, so that the non-edge $vv'$ intersects its own gap region.
 Observe that each non-edge $\bar e = xy$ that intersects the outer face has to intersect some gap region in an OOR.
 Suppose that $g$ lies between $x$ and $y$ with respect to~$\sigma$, that is, $[v,v'] \subseteq [x,y]$.
 We say that $g$ is a \emph{candidate gap} for $\bar e$ if there is no edge that connects a vertex in $[x,v]$ and a vertex in $[v',y]$.
-Note that $\bar e$ can only intersect gap regions of candidate gaps.
+(In \cref{fig:conditions:candidategap}, the two intervals are highlighted in orange.)
+Note that~$\bar e$ can intersect only gap regions of candidate gaps.